himmAllRight/himmAllRight-source/content/post/autostarting-application-systemd-service.md

 Comments = "True"
 +++

-I have a nodejs server application that run in a virtual machine on my network.
-I execute the application in a `tmux` session, with a `node` command line call, which works well enough.
-However, if that VM restarts, or the applications crashes, I don't want to have to ssh in to start it up again.
-So, I created a systemd service file.
+Recently, I've been hosting a [Foundry VTT](http://foundryvtt.com) server (nodejs app) in a virtual machine on my home network.
+Previously, I would start the application in a `tmux` session, by executing a command in the cli which worked... fine.
+However, if the VM restarted or the applications crashed, I had to ssh in and manually start it up again.
+So, I created a systemd unit file to automate the foundry server as a service.
+Here's how.

 <!--more-->

-### Intro
+### Unit Files

-Years ago, I used to use `cron` to automate when applications should run (for example, nightly backups).
-However, with many distributions utilizing [systemd](https://en.wikipedia.org/wiki/Systemd), using unit files have become a new standard for auto-starting, or re-starting, applications on Linux.
+Years ago, I used to use `cron` to automate when my applications and scripts should run.
+For example, I had `rsync` scripts that would kick off nightly to backup my hard drive.
+With many distributions utilizing [systemd](https://en.wikipedia.org/wiki/Systemd), unit files have also become a new standard for auto-starting, or re-starting, applications on Linux.
+Simply put, unit files are used to define a *service* (among other things) to be controlled by systemd.

 ### Creating the service file